original logo

 Oversight Committee - Hears appeals to any actions of the TD staff

-Chair and Deputy Chair: Senior Citizen, Gomer.
+Chair and Deputy Chair: Kingofknights, charles-allen.
 OCchairs@Team4545League.org

-Entry Clerk - Fixed Ratings, team entries, lineups, pairings, standings,
+Entry Clerk - Fixed Ratings, team entries, lineups, pairings, standings, game results, procedures:

 Supervisor of TD's -